Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and practical implications of partial intestacy.
-Focus your revision on:
+For SQE1, you are required to understand the rules and practical implications of partial intestacy, with a focus on the following syllabus points:

 • the statutory framework for intestacy and how it applies when a will does not dispose of the entire estate